kchen01/TwitterSentiment/README.md

 # TwitterSentiment

 Given a username, returns current public sentiment on the person by analyzing the tone of recent tweets directed to that account.
-Utilizes Twitter's API and Watson's tone analyzer.
+Uses Twitter's API and Watson's tone analyzer.